nearform/udaru/docs/authmodel.md

 The usual modeling case is to build independent organizations, each organization having teams (or nested teams) attached to them and users attached to teams.
 Policies are attached to Organizations, Teams or Users.

-In the examples below in the **Cross organization access management** section it is described a particular case in which we need users that have access rights over several organizations, this corner case not matching exactly the Udary modeling architecture.
+In the examples below in the **Cross organization access management** section it is described a particular case in which we need users that have access rights over several organizations.
+This corner case is not the perfect match for the Udaru architecture but it can be achieved using the shallow impersonation feature.

 ## Cross organization access management